riboviz/example-datasets/README.md

 For an example, see: `fungi/saccharomyces/annotation/Saccharomyces_cerevisiae_yeast_CDS_w_250utrs_annotation_provenance.txt`

+## kingdom-level README.md

+Edit the kingdom-level README.md file to include the new datasets.
 ## pull request

 When your example dataset is complete, please put in a pull request to the master branch and we will review.